entando-samples/e71-react-with-api-claim/README.md

 # Configurable Widget
-The project contains an MFE (simple-mfe) with associated (simple-mfe-config) for Entando 7.1
+The project contains an MFE (simple-mfe) with a simple node service (simple-node-ms) connected via an API claim

 ## Prerequisites
 1. Docker account